akshita28-05/3D-ULPIN-Generation-and-Vertical-Property-Mapping-System/README.md

-# LandSphere 3D — 3D ULPIN Generation & Vertical Property Mapping System
+# Vasudha 3D — 3D ULPIN Generation & Vertical Property Mapping System

 A prototype for SIH26011: a system that gives surface parcels, multi-storey units, underground infrastructure, and air-rights corridors their own